MarvinMichel/tamagrootchi/README.md

 * An API-token from the SuperHero API.
 * The dependencies listed below.
 >💡 You can download a 3D model or create one yourself with Blender or such software.
 I've got mine from [Sketchfab](https://sketchfab.com/3d-models/groot-7e69fddb8e6d4955827bfbcbaf2e83b8) thanks to [Chemaron](https://sketchfab.com/chemaron).
 The animations are added with [Adobe Mixamo](https://www.mixamo.com/).

+>🚨 Since the SuperHero API doesn't allow CORS, to show the skills you should disable CORS via your browser.
+There are mutliple extensions that could do that.

 ## Dependencies